bueler/math302/week12.md

 This week, **Quiz 9** must be done on Wednesday or Thursday.
 It **covers sections 7.1 and 7.2**.

 This week we continue to use _Laplace transform_ methods to solve linear ODEs.
-FIXME
+From [Week 11](week11) we already know what the Laplace transform is, know how to calculate many forward and inverse transforms, and know how to solve some linear, constant-coefficient ODE IVPs using it.
+This week we focus on "operational" properties of the Laplace transform which allow us to solve harder ODE IVPs, and which also illuminate what the Laplace transform of a solution means.
+We cover all of section 7.3, including translation properties and the unit step function.
+Only one topic from 7.4 will be covered, namely the convolution.

 ### Monday 4/8
 * blank slides for section 7.3 _BUELER TODO_
-* video: Bueler talks over slides for section 7.3 _BUELER TODO_
+* video: Bueler talks-over slides for section 7.3 _BUELER TODO_
 * blank Mini-Project 5 _BUELER TODO_
 * [work on WebAssign 7.2](https://www.webassign.net/)